grimnebulin/conkeror-reflect/README.md

   encountered.

   `Identifier` expressions are looked up in the `namespace` argument, if one if provided.
-Evaluating an identifier that is not defined in that argument causes an exception to be thrown.
+Evaluating an identifier that is not defined there causes an exception to be thrown.

   `namespace` may contain nested arrays and objects: